All Episodes

 You succeeded by some kind of cheating or some kind of unfairness or some kind of discrimination.

-And that's what the left thin.
+And that's what the left thinks.

-When you've got a candidate for the Senate standing up, pointing to the factory and telling the CEO and the owner and the executives you didn't build that and gets a standing ovation.
+When you've got a candidate for the Senate standing up, pointing to the factory and telling the CEO and the owner and the executives, you didn't build that, and gets a standing ovation.

 What do you think those voters think?